Alessio Tribuzzi

-Alessio Tribuzzi (born 19 November 1998) is an Italian footballer who plays for club Vicenza on loan from Avellino.
+Alessio Tribuzzi (born 19 November 1998) is an Italian footballer who plays for club Bari.

 Club career

 Frosinone

 He started playing for the Under-19 squad of Frosinone in the 2016–17 season.
 In August 2017 he was called up to the senior squad for the first time for a Coppa Italia match, but remained on the bench.
 He spent 2017–18 and 2018–19 seasons on loan to Serie D clubs Latina and Avellino respectively, achieving promotion to Serie C with Avellino.

 On 11 August 2019, he made his first senior squad appearance and scored his first goal for Frosinone, establishing the final score of 4–0 in a Coppa Italia victory over Carrarese.

 He made his Serie B debut for Frosinone on 24 September 2019 in a game against Perugia.
 He started the game and played for 79 minutes.

 Crotone

 On 3 August 2022, Tribuzzi signed a three-year contract with Crotone.